cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 To qualify for these roles, you must hone the following three skills:

-1. **Problem solving**: You must be able to solve coding problems under time constraints.
+1. **Solving technical problems**: You must be able to solve coding problems under time constraints.
-2. **Software systems**: You must have an in-depth understanding of software systems.
+2. **Understanding software systems**: You must have an in-depth understanding of software systems.
-3. **Research**: You must be able to demonstrate your unique research capabilities.
+3. **Conducting independent research**: You must be able to demonstrate your unique research capabilities.

-In the following sections, I will give you tips and resources for enhancing the first two skills, whereas the third can only be fully developed upon completion of a PhD.
+In the following sections, I will give you tips and resources for enhancing the first two skills, whereas the third one can only be fully acquired upon completion of a PhD 😄.

 ## Behavioral Interview